-Moreover, LULC maps were generated for each road and compiled with site visits observations with respect to adjacent key habitats to the concerned roads.
+Moreover, maps were generated for each road and compiled with site visits observations with respect to adjacent key habitats to the concerned roads.

 Walking transects were recognized to obtain an understanding of the vegetation communities in the area and record existing species.
 Knowing that a single visit is not enough, the study had to consider some species as potentially present.
 Moreover, it was difficult to perform a complete faunal survey.
 Thus, information on fauna does not only include the encountered species during the field visit, but also potential species were considered in this assessment (fauna listing is only provided for roads that involve rich habitats).
-The potentiality of presence of a species was based on: (a) the occurrence of the species habitat; (b) observations of the species near the study area; (c) the fact that the study area is in the distribution range of the species; and (d) related scientific papers.
+The potentiality of presence of a species was based on: (a) the occurrence of the species habitat; (b) observations of the species; and (d) related scientific papers.

-4.2.2 General Evaluation Criteria
+4.2.2.
+Evaluation Criteria